 - A veggie dip.

-Place all of the ingredients into a pint or half pint glass jar with a screw-top lid.
+- Place all ingredients into a pint or half-pint glass jar with a screw-top lid.

-Screw the lid on tightly and shake the jar vigorously until all of the ingredients are mixed well together.
+- Screw the lid on tightly and shake the jar vigorously until all ingredients are mixed well together.

-Use on fresh fruit and vegetable salads, as a marinade, in a sandwich as a condiment, in a potato salad instead of mayonnaise, tossed with pasta, or as a steak sauce.
+- Use the dressing to dress fresh fruit and vegetable salads; as a marinade, in a sandwich as a condiment, in a potato salad instead of mayonnaise, tossed with pasta, or as a steak sauce.

 - Category: Jellies and Sauces